plot_variable: Plot path metrics.

 type

 The type of plot to draw.
-Either "p" for a side-by-side stripchart with individual points, "l" for a line graph showing medians and whiskers/error bars for upper and lower quartiles, "b" for both of these overlaid, or NA (the default) indicating that the function should choose the most appropriate type for the plot.
+Either "p" for a side-by-side stripchart with individual points, "l" for a line graph connecting medians/means and whiskers/error bars for data spread (upper and lower quartiles or standard deviation, depending on the value of dist), or "b" for both of these overlaid.
+Additional options "L" and "B" are like their lower-case counterparts but a point is also added at the median/mean.
+This is valuable especially when there is only one trial between boundaries.
+The default is NA indicating that the function should choose the most appropriate type for the plot.

 transparency